 We can say it with firm assurance that the evolution of fintech has brought a revolution in the financial industry influencing every domain including the banking services, the mobile wallet, stock trading and equity funds, the insurance sector, and the Blockchain technology etc.

 Now, talking about the total value of global Fintech investments, the investment value increased up to $210.1 billion in 2021.

 So, let’s discuss the crucial areas or segments of fintech services where investing can become profitable.

 The banking system has almost gone digital slowly after the computerization process.
 With Smartphones and devices perking up, most the banks have already started offering their personalized apps, where entire services can be availed at a single destination.

 Customers are no longer required to visit their bank branches and waste time in cash deposition or withdrawal, availing bank loans, and so on.

 A report by Gartner states that 25% of the 50 global banks have native mobile banking facilities.
-Moreover, according to the Juniper Research, about 1.75 billion users will use their smartphone devices to conduct banking services.
+Moreover, according to research, the number of online and mobile banking users will expected to reach 2.5 billion worldwide by 2024.